WhichBookie racing analyst Andrew Blair White provides a preview and betting tips for races at Roscommon on Tuesday 28th June.

 With a Double Chance bet, you could back:

-As you can see, with a Double Chance bet, you are covering two of the three possible outcomes, giving you a better chance of a return.
+As you can see, you are covering two of the three possible outcomes, giving you a better chance of a return.

-The main advantage of placing a Double Chance bet is that you are increasing your chances of seeing a return as you are covering more outcomes.
+The main advantage is that you are increasing your chances of seeing a return as you are covering more outcomes.
 Instead of your bet winning if one of the three outcomes happens, your bet will win if just one of the two you backed happens.

-The only disadvantage of a Double Bet is that you will receive lower odds compared to if you were to back just one outcome ie. a team to win or the match ending in a draw.
+The only disadvantage is that you will receive lower odds compared to if you were to back just one outcome ie. a team to win or the match ending in a draw.
 This is because you are covering more outcomes and therefore have a greater chance of a return.

-In order to determine whether or not a Double Chance bet has value, you must look at the individual odds for each of the outcomes you are backing and decide whether or not there is better value to be had by placing two separate bets or one Double Chance bet.
+In order to determine whether or not this type of bet has value, you must look at the individual odds for each of the outcomes you are backing and decide whether or not there is better value to be had by placing two separate bets or one Double Chance bet.

 For example, would you receive greater returns if you placed a single bet on Man Utd to win and a single bet on the draw compared to placing a Double Bet on Man Utd & the draw?